 - 1 1/2 tsp ground cinnamon

 - 1 Tbsp water

-- Mix the water, sugar and yeast in your mixer (with a dough hook)
+- Make sure the water is between 112-115 degrees.
+Mix the water, yeast and a tsp of the sugar in your mixer (with a dough hook)

-- Let it sit for 15 mins, it will bubble and expand
+- Let it bloom for 10 mins, it will bubble and expand

 - Lightly oil a bowl and place the dough inside, cover with a damp dishtowel